-NILS (No Interest Loans Scheme) enables greater access to tech
+Good Loans enable greater access to tech

 While the new partnership between Noel Leeming and the school initially began implementing BYOD for Year 9 and 10 students, behind the scenes Noel Leeming was also working on a much wider finance initiative for clients - a pilot project with Good Shepherd NZ.
 After being introduced to Good Shepherd NZ by Core Education, a national provider in PLD for teachers across NZ, they began working together to help address the issue of how parents afford devices for their children.